|Katholieke Universiteit Leuven, Belgium|

 The wise man and the poet alike represent the quintessential fool, the one infused with a divine madness, whose wisdom alone is true wisdom, unlike the wisdom of the world which interprets it as mere folly and unintelligible rubbish.
 To be wise is to be a kind of fool; to love wisdom is to seek to be possessed by divine madness, to be no longer left to one's own poor clever devices, to long for the infusion of grace.
 The orientation of philosophy is thus fundamentally towards the supernatural.
 This is the meaning of the divine foolishness or madness praised by St. Paul and by Plato.

 I am a recent graduate of Thomas Aquinas College (2017), where I studied philosophy, theology, and the liberal arts and sciences for four years, and received a Bachelor of Art's Degree in Liberal Arts.
 I wrote my Bachelor's thesis on the subject of liturgical symbolism, from the point of view of Neoplatonic and Thomistic philosophy.
-I am currently in the midst of preparations for moving to Europe in the fall, where I will be studying for a Master's degree in philosophy at the Katholiecke Universiteit Leuven, in Belgium.
+I am currently studying for a Master's degree in philosophy at the Katholieke Universiteit Leuven, in Belgium.
+My major is specifically in Ancient, Medieval, and Renaissance philosophy.
 I hope eventually to pursue a Ph.D. in philosophy (or theology?), settle down to teach at a university, do a considerable amount of research and publication, raise a Catholic family, and have a small farm.
 This blog is primarily intended to be a record of my intellectual pursuits and discoveries, but the hope is to also blog about the philosophic life: to make philosophy itself an organic expression of my life, and vice versa, and to write about it.
 As dialogue is an important part of the common pursuit of wisdom, intelligent commentary and criticism are welcome from all readers, so long as it is relevant and charitable.

 - Jonathan Michael Culbreath